[Book Review] AI Semiconductor Industry at a Glance

 TL;DR

-When I first picked up the book, I was slightly worried that it would be packed only with semiconductor processes and chip details.
-But once I started reading, I realized it uses the current AI wave as the center of the story.
-It is a fairly substantial book, and it uses that length to cover the broad history of IT over roughly the last two or three decades.
+To be honest, when I first picked up the book, I expected pages and pages of semiconductor process details and chip talk.
+That made me slightly cautious.
+But once I started reading, I realized the book puts the current AI wave at the center of the story.
+It is a fairly substantial book, and it uses that space to cover the IT industry's evolution over roughly the last two or three decades.

-As a software developer, some parts I thought I already knew felt new again.
-Cloud history was the clearest example.
-I had mostly seen that story from a software perspective, but revisiting it from a hardware perspective gave the same history a completely different texture.
-It was fun to trace what kind of physical infrastructure made those changes possible.
+Because of that, even parts of IT history I thought I already knew felt new again in this book.
+The clearest example was the history of cloud computing.
+I had mostly seen that story from a software angle, but revisiting it from a hardware angle made the same history feel completely different.
+It was interesting to trace what kind of physical infrastructure made all those changes possible.

 Technology evolution from computers to mobile devices and AI

-The biggest appeal of this book is that it explains history through companies.
-As you follow why TSMC is now in such a strong position, and what choices Samsung, Intel, and SK hynix made along the way, the broader industry picture naturally comes into view.
-Google, Microsoft, Apple, and Palantir also appear, and the book keeps showing how each company built and improved products and services in response to changing conditions.
-That made the book easy to read until the end.
+The book's biggest strength is that it tells history through companies.
+As you follow why TSMC is in such a strong position today, and what choices Samsung, Intel, and SK hynix made along the way, the shape of the whole industry starts to come into focus.
+Google, Microsoft, Apple, and Palantir also appear, and the book keeps showing how each company responded to changing conditions through products, services, and strategy.
+That made it very easy to keep reading to the end.

 How AI Physically Runs

-The book also explains what kind of hardware AI actually runs on, starting from the history of data centers.
-Compute chips, memory, packaging, foundry equipment, data centers, and cloud infrastructure all connect into one flow.
+The book explains what kind of hardware AI actually runs on, starting from the history of data centers.
+Compute chips, memory, packaging, foundry equipment, data centers, and cloud infrastructure all connect as part of one continuous flow.

 Comparison of CPU, GPU, NPU, and ASIC roles and characteristics

-The parts about ASML and lithography were especially fresh because they are areas I do not usually encounter.
-The relationships among fabless companies, foundries, and cloud companies also become much easier to understand.
+The sections about ASML and lithography were especially fresh to me because they cover areas I do not normally run into.
+The book also naturally untangles how fabless companies, foundries, and cloud providers relate to one another.

-Diagram explaining the structure of wafers and dies
+Diagram explaining the structure of wafers and chips

 From Computers to AI

 Computers, the internet, mobile, and then AI.
-The book walks through how each era led into the next.
-The parts I already knew worked as a useful review, and the parts I did not know gave me a lot of new context.
+The structure of the book walks through how each era led into the next.
+The parts I already knew worked as a useful review, and the parts I did not know added a lot of new context.

 Closing Thoughts

-One small thing I noticed while turning the last pages: next to the author name MrTrigger, I saw the publisher name Baekjoon Lim.
+And one last detail I noticed while turning the final pages: next to the author name MrTrigger, I saw the publisher name Baekjoon Lim.
 There you are again, GOAT.